 Cryptoassets are highly volatile unregulated investment products.
 No EU investor protection.

 Bybit is a crypto platform located in the British Virgin Islands.
 It is a crypto derivatives platform with only two trading pairs: BTC/USD, XRP/USD, EOS/USD and ETH/USD.

 At Bybit, takers are charged 0.075% per order while the makers fee is -0.025%, essentially all the same like BitMex.
 This in essence means that each maker get paid to trade.
 For example let’s say that you are the maker in an order where you purchase cryptocurrency for USD 1,000.
 This means that instead of paying USD 1,000, you will only have to pay USD 997.50.
 This is a very competitive trait indeed.

 You can trade at 100x leverage on Bybit for BTC and ETH pairs and 25x on EOS and XRP.
 Their matching engine is allegedly superior to its competitors and is capable of up to 100,000 TPS (Transactions Per Second) which is incredibly impressive and a great future for anyone interested in leveraged trading.

-It is a crypto-only exchange and has, just like BitMex, no official financial watchdog that licensed it for operations.
+It is a crypto-only exchange and has, just like BitMex as the ByBit competitors, no official financial watchdog that licensed it for operations.
 It has less offered trading pairs and much lower brand presence but nevertheless, it is a good BitMex alternative especially if you consider that they too have mobile apps for both iOS and Android.